Pajaro's Floods: A Living Archive

 Outcomes from facilitated narrative ideation sessions and site architecture mapping

-After mapping the overall site experience and architecture, I created low-fidelity wireframes and prototypes for each section.
+From the site architecture, I created low-fidelity wireframes and prototypes to guide the experience.
 The central design concept was built around a metaphor of geological layering, to reflect the complex nature of the historical, environmental, and human factors in Pajaro’s flooding.
 Users could uncover successive interactive layers to explore deeper into the narrative:

 • Contemporary Layer: Stories from the most recent 2023 flooding event with location based personal archives, ambient sound, and narrative audio.